pcsg/marble-cards-browser-extension/README.md

 What does the Browser Extension do?
 ------

-The Browser Extension helps you to create Marble Cards.The problem is, URLs are often assigned.
+The Browser Extension helps you to create Marble Cards.
+The problem is, URLs are often assigned.
 To check a URL you usually have to go to the Marble Card https://marble.cards/ website and check if a URL is out of stock.

 With this Browser Extension this back and forth is over.